Reverse Prompt Engineering: Conclusion

 \section{Conclusion}

-We address the language model inversion problem under black-box and zero-shot conditions, introducing a novel method called reverse prompt engineering ($RPE$). $RPE$ leverages only an LLM and an optimization algorithm to recover prompts from as few as five text outputs.
-Experiments on three datasets ($RE_{prompt}$, $RE_{hard}$, $RE_{easy}$), based on public datasets, demonstrate that $RPE$ successfully recovers high-quality prompts.
-Additionally, experiments on the challenging $RE_{hard}$ dataset show that $RPE$ recovers prompts that are, on average, 5.8\% closer in cosine similarity to the actual prompts than those generated by the state-of-the-art method $output2prompt$\cite{zhang2024extracting}.
-Furthermore, our use-case experiments demonstrate that $RPE$ excels at generating high-quality text data that is more favorably received by human evaluators compared to template-generated outputs.
+We address the language model inversion problem under black-box, zero-shot conditions, introducing reverse prompt engineering. $RPE$ utilizes only an LLM and an optimization algorithm to recover prompts from as few as five text outputs.
+Experiments on three datasets ($RE_{prompt}$, $RE_{hard}$, $RE_{easy}$) demonstrate that $RPE$ effectively reconstructs high-quality prompts.
+On average across all datasets and embedding models, $RPE$ outperforms $output2prompt$ by 8.55\% in cosine similarity on language model inversion.
+In system prompt reconstruction, $RPE$ recovers prompts from $RE_{\text{hard}}$ that are 5.8\% closer in cosine similarity to the original prompts than $output2prompt_s$, a variant tailored for system prompt recovery.
+Additionally, use-case experiments show that $RPE$ generates higher-quality text that human evaluators prefer over template-generated outputs.